 A guided ascent of Castle Ridge

 As the day of your ascent of Castle Ridge approaches your guide will be in contact to discuss any final arrangements and discuss the prevailing weather forecast.
 At which point you can agree to a suitable time to meet in the morning and inform them of any kit requirements you have.

 0830 – You will be collected from your accommodation if it is within a few miles of Ben Nevis.
 Alternatively, you will meet your guide at Torlundy.

 0845 – Conditions and group ambitions will dictate whether you start walking from Torlundy North Face car park or drive up a forestry track to a slightly higher car park.

 0900 – Once over the style the excellent path winds its way gradually towards the North Face of Ben Nevis with spectacular views in every direction.
 The first landmark up ahead is the CIC Hut, a small alpine-style lodge nestled beneath the cliffs.
 In Summer we do not go this far but cut across towards a short gully which gives direct access to Castle Ridge.
 In Winter we may go to the CIC Hut first then traverse under the steep but safer cliffs to get to our route.

 1345 – There are many ways to descend from here including but most popular being Ledge Route or the Ben Nevis Mountain path.
 If you have future plans to tackle the Skye Cuillin Ridge there might be an opportunity to descend a more technical route.
-Having spent the day with your instructor they will be able to assess the best and most enjoyable way for you or your partner to safely descend.
+Having spent the day with your guide they will be able to assess the best and most enjoyable way for you or your partner to safely descend.
 To read about how to navigate off Ben Nevis click here.

 1615 – Expect to be back at the vehicles and on your way to a celebratory drink and well-earnt meal.